MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/analyzers/appsourcecop.md

 > Several rules enforced by the AppSourceCop analyzer are incompatible with rules enforced by the PerTenantExtensionCop.
 Make sure to enable only one of these at a time.

 ## Configuration
-The AppSourceCop analyzer can be further configured by adding a file named ```AppSourceCop.json``` in the project's root folder.
-The AL Language extension will offer intellisense for this file.
+The AppSourceCop analyzer can be further configured by adding a file named `AppSourceCop.json` in the project's root folder.
+The AL Language extension will offer IntelliSense for this file.

-The following table describes the settings in the ```AppSourceCop.json``` file:
+The following table describes the settings in the `AppSourceCop.json` file:

 |Setting|Mandatory|Value|
 |-------|---------|-----|